IONI0/SubsPlus-Scripts/README.md

 ### Auto_Chap

 Generate chapters by matching themes downloaded from [AnimeThemes](https://animethemes.moe) to the episode.

 It creates a `.themes` folder with the downloaded themes for future runs and charts showing where the themes matched in the episode.
-Chapters will not be generated if 0 or more than 2 themes are matched, or 2 themes are in the same half of the episode.
+Chapters will not be generated if no matches or more than 2 themes are matched, or 2 themes are in the same half of the episode.
+Themes tagged with `Transition` or `Over` on animethemes will not be downloaded and non-conventional themes like Oshi no Ko will likely not work as intended.

 #### Dependencies
 ```